dext0r/yandex_smart_home/README.markdown

 ### Available domains

-Currently only on/off action implemented, the following domains are available to be used:
+Currently only on/off and mute/unmute actions implemented, the following domains are available to be used:

 - group (on/off)
 - input_boolean (on/off)